 DBOC operations meet general conformity requirements because their regional emissions are well below the de minimis threshold levels established by federal and state general conformity requirements.
 If the no-action alternative is selected, emission levels would be well below levels calculated for DBOC operations, as all motorized activity in the water and onshore would cease with the exception of vehicles using the access road for the kayak launch and occasional administrative use of motorized boats, which would be subject to evaluation under minimum requirements and minimum tool determination processes as required by the Wilderness Act.
-Under the action alternatives, DBOC emissions, as estimated above, would continue at similar levels.
 Based on the calculated levels, the impact topic of air quality is dismissed from detailed analysis in this EIS.